Our Fertiliser Quality Policy outlines our commitment to providing products and services that meet our customer' needs.

 Our fertiliser manufacturing is monitored by our own Quality Control Laboratories and our Ammonia (Big N), Urea and GranAm products are quality assured to AS/NZS ISO9001:2000 standards.
 All of our product imports are sourced in compliance with the Fertiliser Australia Purchasing Code of Practice.
 Product Specifications are set that meet statutory limits and market needs.
 Certificates of Analysis are sought from suppliers.
 The delivered products are then analysed through our own Quality Control Laboratories to ensure they are within specification, e.g. maximum limits of heavy metal impurities such as cadmium, lead and mercury.
 We declare the impurity content of fertilisers on the product label.

-Our Dyno Nobel explosives business is renowned as a global provider of innovative explosives products, services and solutions, delivering ground-breaking performance to out customers every day.
+Through Dyno Nobel, we are renowned as a global provider of innovative explosives products, services and solutions, delivering ground-breaking performance to out customers every day.

-During 2015 we continued to improve our explosives product quality by the detection, analysis and correction of trends during processing which may impact quality and performance.
-An improved Quality Management System was introduced into our Explosives Initiation Systems manufacturing plants and our Australian bulk emulsion manufacturing plants this year.
+During 2016 we continued to improve our explosives product quality by the detection, analysis and correction of trends during processing which may impact quality and performance.
+Ingredient substitutions during 2016 resulted in improved emulsion quality, increased shelf life and improved stability.
+In addition, we created a superior surface emulsion to better withstand the rigours and timelines of international shipping.
+An improved Quality Management System was introduced into our Explosives Initiation Systems manufacturing plants and our Australian bulk emulsion manufacturing plants in 2015.
 The new QMS has allowed greater tracking and correction of product quality using a range of improved KPIs.
 These include:

 • First Pass Yield, also known as Throughput Yield;